shrey423/canteenSync/README.md

 - Special thanks to the open-source community for their amazing tools and libraries

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+shreyraj12210@gmail.com or create an issue in the repository.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Shrey Raj